 Summary: Elie Wiesel Genocide and Atrocities Prevention Act

-Senators Ben Cardin, Todd Young, Thom Tillis, and several others have introduced the Elie Wiesel Genocide and Atrocities Prevention Act.
-The bill:
+Senators Ben Cardin, Todd Young, Thom Tillis, and their Senate colleagues, and Representatives Ann Wagner, Joe Crowley and their House colleagues have introduced the Elie Wiesel Genocide and Atrocities Prevention Act of 2017 (S.1158 and H.R.3030, respectively).
+The bills:

 1. Establishes a Mass Atrocities Task Force –